Skip to content

 Tracking these metrics provides a granular view of your website's performance, allowing you to identify and address specific areas for improvement across different browsers.
 Remember, a smooth and responsive website leads to happier users and better business outcomes.
 For a streamlined and automated approach to performance testing, consider a platform like MuukTest.

-Understanding Core Web Vitals (LCP and CLS) and Browser Support
+Understanding Core Web Vitals and Browser Compatibility

 Two of the metrics mentioned above, LCP and CLS, are part of Google's Core Web Vitals, a set of metrics that quantify key aspects of user experience.
 Google uses these vitals as a ranking factor, so paying attention to them can impact your search engine visibility.
 While most modern browsers support Core Web Vitals, there might be slight variations in how they measure and report these metrics.
 Cross-browser testing helps you understand these variations and ensure your website performs well across the board.